Functional optimal transport: map estimation and domain adaptation for functional data: Experiments

-\textbf{Verification of theory} First, we present simulation studies to demonstrate that one can recover the "true" pushforward map via cross-validation.
-The result is described in Fig. \ref{fig:simlation}, which illustrates the effects of varying the number of basis eigenfunctions $\hat{K}=(\hat{K_1}, \hat{K_2})$.
+First, we present simulation studies to demonstrate that one can recover the "true" pushforward map via cross-validation.
 We explicitly constructed a ground-truth map $T_0$ that has finite intrinsic dimensions $K_1^* = K_2^*=15$.
 Then we obtained the target curves by pushing forward source curves via $T_0$.
 The FOT algorithm is then applied to the data while $\hat{K}_1$ and $\hat{K}_2$ gradually being increased.
-We observed that the performance of the estimated map got better as $\hat{K}$ increased until it exceeded $K^*$.
-Further increasing the number of eigenfunctions did not reduce the learning objective.
+The results are illustrated in Fig. \ref{fig:simlation}.
+They demonstrate the effects of varying the number of basis eigenfunctions $\hat{K}=(\hat{K_1}, \hat{K_2})$.
+We observed that the performance of the estimated map steadily improved as $\hat{K}$ increased until it exceeded $K^*$.
+As expected, further increasing the number of eigenfunctions did not reduce the learning objective.

-We also directly validate Lemma \ref{lem:convergeTK} by evaluating $\hat{T}_{\hat{K}}$ from an infinite-dimensional map that transports sinusoidal functions.
-The Frobenius norm between the optimal $T^*_K$ and estimated $\hat{T}_{{K}}$, $\|T^*_K -\hat{T}_{{K}} \|_F$, decreased as we increased ${K}$.
-In both simulations, we set sample sizes $n_1=n_2=30$.
-For hyperparameters, set $\gamma_h=20$, $\eta=1$.
-It is noted that the results were quite robust to other choices of hyperparameter.
-More experimental settings can be found in Appendix C.